Fay identities for polylogarithms on higher-genus Riemann surfaces: Introduction

 \sm

-The literature on integration kernels, associated flat connections and polylogarithms on Riemann surfaces of higher genus $h\geq 2$ goes back to the study of correlators in Wess-Zumino-Witten models in \cite{Bernard:1988} and more recently features a diverse bandwidth of approaches \cite{Enriquez:2011, Enriquez:2021, Ichikawa:2022qfx, Enriquez:2022, DHS:2023, Baune:2024}.
+The literature on integration kernels, associated flat connections and polylogarithms on Riemann surfaces of higher genus $h\geq 2$ goes back to the study of correlators in Wess-Zumino-Witten models in \cite{Bernard:1988} and more recently features a broad bandwidth of approaches \cite{Enriquez:2011, Enriquez:2021, Ichikawa:2022qfx, Enriquez:2022, DHS:2023, Baune:2024}.
 In view of the growing relevance of higher-genus polylogarithms for Feynman integrals \cite{Huang:2013kh, Georgoudis:2015hca, Doran:2023yzu, Marzucca:2023gto, Jockers:2024tpc} and string amplitudes \cite{DHoker:2017pvk, DHoker:2018mys, DHoker:2020tcq, Berkovits:2022ivl, DHoker:2023khh}, the quest for conceptual and computational control of the functional identities they obey is clearly a timely endeavor.
-Nevertheless, higher-genus generalizations of the Fay identities among Kronecker-Eisenstein kernels on the torus had thus far remained uncharted territory.
+Even so, while the Fay trisecant identity and its applications to bosonization are well-known for arbitrary genus, the generalization of the Fay identities that is required to promote the space of higher genus polylogarithms into an algebra of functions that closes under differentiation and integration has remained part of largely uncharted territory.

 \sm

 In this work, we close this gap by constructing and proving Fay identities for integration kernels on compact Riemann surfaces $\Sigma$ of arbitrary genus $h$.
 We will mostly follow the explicit approach to higher-genus polylogarithms in \cite{DHS:2023} where the integration kernels are given by iterated convolutions of the Arakelov Green function \cite{Faltings,Alvarez-Gaume:1986nqf, DHoker:2017pvk} as well as holomorphic Abelian differentials and their complex conjugates.
 As a consequence, the integration kernels of \cite{DHS:2023} are single-valued but non-meromorphic functions of two points on $\Sigma$ and transform as tensors under the modular group $Sp(2h,\mathbb Z)$ \cite{vdG3,Kawazumi:lecture,DHoker:2020uid}.